TOMOTON/gwt-dagger2/README.md

 ## Disclaimer

-From the feedback we've received, using this project in the Eclipse IDE, combining the Google Eclipse plug-in together with Eclipe Maven integration has proven very problematic.
+From the feedback we've received, using this project in the Eclipse IDE, combining the Google Eclipse plug-in together with Eclipse Maven integration has proven very problematic.

 ## Background